Kinurr/world-engine/README.md

 ## To Be Implemented
 - Selective coastline smoothing;
 - Scripted formations (rivers, volcanos, icecaps...);
+- Spawnrates for objects/entities in tiles;
+- Save and restore world state;

 ### License
 Distributed under the Unlicense License.
 See `LICENSE` for more information.